newtykins/coli/readme.md

 ### What is coli?

-coli is a CLI that I made as my first Rust project which allows you to generate random colours, create gradients between colours, and view trending colour palettes (found on [coolors.co](https://coolors.co)).
+coli is a CLI that I made as my first Rust project which allows you to generate random colours, create gradients between colours, and view recently submitted colour palettes on [colorhunt.co](https://colorhunt.co)).
 I think it is kind of neat ¯\\\_(ツ)\_/¯

 ### Documentation